 Must See TV for Super Rugby fans

-The Super Rugby season runs from January to June 2020.
+The Super Rugby season has seen some changes to the fixture list for 2021.
 Once you’ve watched all the weekend games you may need some other events to get your sporting fix, so here’s a few options that may be of interest.

 The 2021 Rugby Championship will involve four teams from the southern hemisphere again after South Africa missed last year’s tournament.
 Australia, New Zealand, South Africa and Argentina will take part in this year’s round robin competition.